What Effects Does Molly (MDMA) Have On The Brain?

 While we receive compensation in the form of paid advertisements, these advertisements have absolutely no impact on our content due to our editorial independence policy.

+Taking molly affects neurotransmitter levels in the brain, changes blood flow to specific areas and can result in brain damage.
+MDMA stimulates the brain, and high levels of neurotransmitters are released and/or not reabsorbed.
 After MDMA wears off, the levels of these neurotransmitters plummet, and the brain struggles to restore them back to normal levels.

 How Molly Affects Neurotransmitters (Brain Chemical Messengers)

 Neurotransmitters are the chemicals that neurons release in the brain to communicate with itself and the rest of the body.
+Neurons synthesize, transport, reabsorb, and break down neurotransmitters.

 Molly’s Effect On Serotonin

 Serotonin is the neurotransmitter most affected by MDMA, with higher levels being released than dopamine and norepinephrine.
+Serotonin assists with regulating pain, mood, sleep, and appetite.

-People who abuse molly have reported:
+People who use molly have reported:

 • paranoia